 No, it's World Refugee Day.

-And apparently are 15 million refugees homeless.
+And apparently there are 15 million refugees homeless.

-And by country, they they they've they've broken it down.
+And by country, they've broken it down.

-Uh and it got me to thinking, why are there refugees and especially why why are there all these homeless and poor people?
+And especially, why are there all these homeless and poor people?

-And you know, there's one answer for it.
+And, you know, there's one answer for it.

 There's simply not enough capitalism in the world.